On subgroups generated by small classes in finite groups: Proofs

 Hence $\bar x \in \C_{\bar G}(F(\bar G)) = \Z(F(\bar G))$, since $\C_{\bar{G}}(F(\bar{G})) \le F(\bar{G})$.
 Therefore $x \Z(G) \in F(\bar G) = F(G)/\Z(G)$ and $x \in F(G)$.
 Since $[x, F(G)] \subseteq \Z(G) \le \Z(F(G))$, it now follows that $x$ belongs to the second center of $F(G)$.
 Now it is clear that the nilpotency class of $M(G)$ is at most $2$.
 This completes the proof of the theorem. $\Box$

+We would like to remark here that the first hypothesis in Theorem A, i.e., $\C_{G}(F(G)) \le F(G)$, is naturally satisfied in all finite solvable groups $G$.
+So, as a corollary we have

+\begin{cor} Let $G$ be a finite solvable group such that $[x, F(G)]$ is a normal subset of $F(G)$ for every small element $x$ of $G$.
+Then $M(G)$ is nilpotent of class at most $2$. \end{cor}

-The following proposition proves the equivalence of the Conjectures $1$ and $1'$ stated in the introduction.
+The following proposition proves the equivalence of the Conjectures $A$ and $B$ stated in the introduction.

-\begin{prop} Let $G$ be a finite solvable group such that $\Z(G) = 1$.
-Then the following are equivalent: \begin{enumerate} \item $M(G) \le \Z(F(G))$. \item $[x, F(G)]$ is a normal subset of $F(G)$ for all small elements $x$ of $G$. \end{enumerate} \end{prop} \begin{proof} (1) trivially implies (2).
+\begin{prop} Let $G$ be a finite solvable group with trivial center and $x$ be a small element of $G$.
+Then the following are equivalent: \begin{enumerate} \item $x \le \Z(F(G))$; \item $[x, F(G)]$ is a normal subset of $F(G)$. \end{enumerate} \end{prop} \begin{proof} (1) trivially implies (2).
 So suppose that (2) holds.
-Then it follows from Proposition \ref{prop1} that $[M(G), F(G)] \le \Z(G) = 1$.
-This shows that $M(G)$ centralizes $F(G)$.
-Since $\C_{G}(F(G)) \le F(G)$, it follows that $M(G) \le \Z(F(G))$ and (1) holds.
+Then it follows from the proof of Proposition \ref{prop1} that $[x, F(G)] \le \Z(G) = 1$.
+This shows that $x$ centralizes $F(G)$.
+Since $\C_{G}(F(G)) \le F(G)$, it follows that $x \le \Z(F(G))$ and (1) holds.
 This completes the proof of the proposition. $\Box$

 \end{proof}